How to Prepare When Traveling With COPD

 Are you planning to be in a city that has little restriction on cigarette smoking?
 It’s a good idea to do some research, find out what you’re up against and plan ahead.

-I will always find out the smoking policies of restaurants and bars before making a decision on where I will go.
+I will always find out the smoking policies of restaurants and bars before deciding on where I will go.

 You may be going somewhere that pollution is an issue; if that’s the case maybe try and plan to do your sightseeing at times of the day when pollution is at its lowest.
 Many radio and television stations give out daily pollution forecasts.